get-convex/convex-helpers/packages/convex-helpers/README.md

 Again, remember to use `endCursor` in reactive queries to keep pages contiguous (see [`paginator`](#paginator-manual-pagination-with-familiar-syntax)).

-3. Ignore a boolean field in an index.
+3. Order by a suffix of an index.

 Suppose you have an index on `["author", "unread"]` and you want to get the most recent 10 messages for an author, ignoring whether a messages is unread.